Knox Hills one of six to receive portion of $1.1 billion investment for improvements

+In addition to Fort Knox, the company will be improving housing at Fort Campbell, Kentucky, Fort Drum, New York, Fort Hood, Texas, Fort Wainwright, Alaska, and Schofield Barracks and nearby Wheeler Army Airfield in Hawaii.
+Oversight of all Army garrisons, to include these six, lies in the hands of U.S. Army Installation Command.

+“The Army’s partnership with Lendlease will improve the quality of life for Soldiers and their Families in multiple communities and provides a valuable model for increasing and accelerating investment into this top Army priority,” said Lt.
+Gen. Doug Gabram, IMCOM’s commanding general.
+“We appreciate the hard work and efforts of Lendlease, working in partnership with the Army, to achieve this commitment.”

-Knox Hills contractors have been busy working on renovations at Fort Knox since 2020 from approved out-funds.
-Lendlease officials said work using the new funds is expected to start in the spring.
+Knox Hills officials were already busy in 2020 renovating several houses at Fort Knox from approved out-funds when news came about the additional funding was announced.
+Lendlease officials said work with the new funds is expected to start here in the spring.

+Commander of U.S. Army Materiel Command Gen. Ed Daly said the Secretary of the Army and Army Chief of Staff provided guidance toward what he called “an extraordinary milestone — this additional investment will go a long way in improving the quality of homes for Army Soldiers and their Families.”

 |Date Taken: